Receive UART data using POLL, INTERRUPT and DMA

 In DMA, when half the data gets Received, a HALF Received COMPLETE INTERRUPT gets triggered and HAL_UART_RxHalfCpltCallback is called and when the data transfer completes, HAL_UART_RxCpltCallback is called.

-As you can see above that When the Half reception is complete, LED connected to A0 should toggle and it does.
+- When the Half reception is complete, LED connected to A0 should toggle.